 Yes, Burger King.
 An amazing explanation.

 Members of Team Internet support free speech and free markets online through meaningful, enforceable net neutrality laws.
-We are millions of everyday Americans from across the political spectrum.
+We are everyday Americans from across the political spectrum.
 We are thousands of small business owners.
-We are large corporations and powerful non-profits.
+We are startups, tech giants and grassroots organizations with millions of members.
 Check out the list below to see who’s taken action to save net neutrality:

 Team Cable wants to end net neutrality so they can control and tax the Internet.
 Team Cable lies about the effects of net neutrality on the free market and ignores blatant corruption in the regulatory process.
 If they get their way, we will all pay more money for worse Internet access.
 Independent voices will be stifled.
 And innovative start-ups will struggle to compete in the online marketplace.